 Though it is a function, we need not define any parameters for the function.
 But we can still add an optional parameter, ‘fsp’, which the function accepts.
 This parameter allows us to specify whether the output should include a fractional part of seconds accuracy ranging from 0 to 6.

 But its format in result output will differ if used in varying contexts.
 Suppose,

-How MySQL SYSDATE() Function works?
+How does the MySQL SYSDATE() Function work?

-In MySQL, the result of SYSDATE() and NOW() functions both depend upon the execution time at which the query statement started and executed.
+In MySQL, the result of SYSDATE() and NOW() functions both depend upon the execution time at which the query statement started and was executed.
 This slightly makes a big dissimilarity in both the DATE functions in MySQL.

 Suppose, we have SYSDATE() and NOW() query and the result as:

 From the output above, the result value seems identical for both, representing the current date and time of its execution. i.e., no difference.